 Alfie was born in Puerto Rico and served 22 years on active duty retiring as the Command Sergeant Major of Madigan Army Medical Center and Troop Command, Joint Base Lewis McChord.

 As Director, she is a member of Governor Jay Inslee’s Executive Cabinet and chairs the Washington State Military Transition Council.
-In this capacity her agency leads statewide efforts for the seamless transition of members of the military to Washington State’s communities.
-She also serves as lead for the Governor’s Healthy and Safe Communities Goal Council which is charged with fostering the health of Washingtonians from a healthy start to a safe and supported future.
+In this capacity, her agency leads statewide efforts for the seamless transition of service members and their families to Washington State’s communities.
+She is a member of the Governor’s Results Washington Design Team which addresses the effective delivery of state services to Washingtonians.